ynput/ayon-documentation/website/docs/addon_flow_admin.md

 ![Flow synch users](assets/shotgrid/ay_sync_users.png)

-For users to be assigned to the tasks, they need to first be assigned to any `Project access group` in `Project Settings > Project access`!
+For users to be assigned to the tasks, they need to first be assigned to any [Project access group](admin_server_permissions.md#project-access-groups) in
+`Project Settings > Project access`!

-After that assignment of task should be possible in both ways, eg. AYON <-> Flow.
+After that assignment of task, sync should be possible in both ways, eg. AYON <-> Flow.